Bones81/google-homepage/README.md

 Also developed an appreciation for the importance of the position property, though I have still not internalized the concepts represented by the different attributes completely.
 Honestly, the same can be said for the display property, as I learned the usefulness of flexbox and grid but do not feel ready to use them in any meaningful way, as they are also not yet internalized or fully understood.

+Could not figure out how to add favicon properly.
+As a result, the image is sitting in my Assets folder unused.

+Despite TOP's admonishments, I decided to be a bit of a perfectionist.
+I wouldn't always understand why my layout would suddenly be correct or close to correct.
+I wanted to understand.
+So after getting a roughly decent CSS file.
+I commented everything out and slowly reincorporated the declarations, tweaking as needed, but more often realizing I needed to make wholesale changes due to my not fully understanding layout concepts yet.
+I think that extra process enabled me to deliver cleaner code, both HTML and CSS.
+And the extra work and time definitely helped me internalize better some key concepts of HTML and CSS.